MySQL Query Tune-up And Performance Guide – Rules For Optimizing Query – Part 1

 3. Insufficient Hardware

-Non-optimized queries are hard to find during development and QA environments where limited amount of data is used.
-But in production nasty performance and stability issues arises when the server has huge data.
+Non-optimized queries are difficult to find during development and QA environments where a limited amount of data is used.
+But in production, nasty performance and stability issues arise when the server has huge data.
 Here are some examples of bad queries you can find in many applications:

 • Queries that don’t use indexes